 Notes

-- Making four servings of ¾ cup each.
+- Makes four servings of ¾ cup each.

-- To make this rice it can take from 35 minutes in the rice cooker to 55 on the stovetop.
+- To make this rice, it can take 35 minutes in the rice cooker to 55 on the stovetop.

 - I prefer Sauvignon Blanc, which goes great with spicy poultry and fish dishes.